 - Who will have more birdies in round one – Dustin Johnson or Brooks Koepka?

-When the majors are on you’ll find most sportsbooks beef up their prop betting offers – and even introduce some intriguing cross-sport props.
+When the majors are on, you’ll find most sportsbooks beef up their prop betting offers – and even introduce some intriguing cross-sport props.

-Nationality of winning golfer
+Nationality of Winning Golfer

-You can often find this entertaining bet under the prop bet section, but it’s worth its mention.
+You can often find this entertaining bet under the prop bet section, but it’s worth a mention.
 This is a bet you can place on the home country of the golfer who you think will win the PGA Championship.
 For example:

 - USA +120